kdeldycke/kevin-deldycke-blog/content/posts/10g-network-at-home.md

 | NIC | [Sonnet SOLO10G-TB2](https://amzn.com/B07RGWBQYG/?tag=kevideld-20) | 10G RJ45 | Thunderbolt 2 | $198.98 | |

+## Wireless

+Check out this [Wi-Fi 4/5/6/6E (802.11 n/ac/ax) guide](https://www.duckware.com/tech/wifi-in-the-us.html), which is one of the best resource I ever found to make educated wireless router/AP upgrade decisions, and cut through all the marketing hype.

 ## Upgrade path

 * Upgrade NAS's motherboard and get one with an onboard 10G controller, to eliminate the PCI-e card.